 - Foundation Hold

-Program Status: Indicates your overall progress through the program of study.
+Program Summary: Indicates your overall progress through the program of study.

 - In Progress: You’re working towards your degree, but haven’t completed or registered for all the program requirements.
 Do not submit a graduation application with this status.
-Register for all the program requirements first, then recheck your program evaluation.
-Contact your advisor or department secretary with questions.
+Register for all the program requirements first, then recheck your academic evaluation.
+Contact your advisor or department administrative assistant with questions.

 - Pending (Anticipated Complete): You’re on track to complete the program based on the following criteria.
 You should apply for graduation with this status.